 Metagenomic Next Generation Sequencing (mNGS) promises to revolutionize infectious disease diagnostics.
 However, the analytical performance of this technology is still not well understood, especially with respect to healthcare-related applications.
 NIST is developing materials and methods that will help validate these technologies, bringing them from the benchtop to the bedside.

-The material can be purchased from the SRM Online Request System.
+The material can be purchased from the NIST Store.

 The Report of Analysis for RM8376 has been published as a NIST special publication and includes a detailed description of the material characterization and the droplet digital PCR (ddPCR) assays with primers and probes sequences